 Muhammad Mustafa Ahmed Khan

-Mr Muhammad Mustafa Ahmed Khan is currently studying Economics and Political Science at Lahore University of Management Sciences.
+Mr Muhammad Mustafa Ahmed Khan graduated with a degree in Economics and Political Science from Lahore University of Management Sciences.
+He is currently pursuing studies in International Economics.
 His interests include, but are not limited to, International Relations, political economy, and economics.
 He is also an avid cinephile who thoroughly enjoys listening to music.

 Examining PTI’s 2018 Manifesto